 for Environmental Human Rights

-“The State, as trustee of Maryland’s natural resources, including its air, water, land, wildlife and ecosystems, shall preserve them for the benefit of both current and future generations.”Environmental Human Rights Amendment – proposed amendment language
+(B) That the State, as trustee, shall protect, conserve, and enhance Maryland’s natural resources, including its air, lands, waters, wildlife, and ecosystems, for the benefit of both present and future generations.

 Why is an Environmental Human Rights Amendment Needed?